Catalonia prepares for rule by Skype

 They said he would do it "due to legal imperative".

-"I promise to act with complete fidelity to the will of the people of Catalonia," said Puigdemont himself, whose JxCat party came second in regional elections in December, added.
+"I promise to act with complete fidelity to the will of the people of Catalonia," Puigdemont, whose JxCat party came second in regional elections in December, added.

-The statement of intent came after the Catalan parliament's own lawyers said on Tuesday that a videolink investiture would have no basis in law.
+The statement of intent came after the Catalan parliament's own lawyers said on Tuesday that a videolink investiture would have no legal basis.

 The issue is due to come to the foreground on Wednesday when the devolved Catalan parliament meets for the first time since Madrid suspended it after the region's independence referendum last October.

-Spanish prime minister Mariano Rajoy warned on Monday that if they went ahead then he would maintain direct rule over Catalonia under Article 155 of the Spanish constitution.
+Spanish prime minister Mariano Rajoy warned on Monday that if they went ahead on Puigdemont then he would maintain direct rule over Catalonia under Article 155 of the Spanish constitution.

 "To be sworn in, you have to do so physically.
 Realism and common sense should prevail," he said in a speech at the HQ of his Popular Party in Madrid.